Meeting Learning Challenges: Assessing Children for End-of-the-Year Profiles

 If a child is showing good mastery of these six capacities, then we can look more specifically at the supporting capabilities.
 Specifically, these include language, motor skills, sensory skills, and emotional skills.
 So, for example, if you are looking at the age-appropriateness of the child's language skills, you can observe whether or not he is able to articulate what he wants in an appropriate manner and if he understands what others are communicating to him.
 To assess fine- and gross-motor skills, you might observe how a 4-year-old holds a pencil, or if he can run, jump, and throw and catch a ball.
 Looking at the child's social skills, you can observe whether he is able to cooperate, share, and do things with other children.

 However, consider these specific skills only secondarily, AFTER looking at the core developmental milestones.
 If a child has the basic mastery of those, he's probably got pretty good mastery of these "support troops."
 It may be the case that he has some unevenness.
 He may be a little slow in his fine-motor abilities, or he may still not be able to throw and catch a ball.
 He may be able to play with other children, but not be able to share very well.
 We can help the child practice in specific areas.

 If the child is behind in the core milestones to a significant degree, immediately recommend a complete clinical evaluation.
-Fortunately, there is much we can do about any problems with developmental growth.
-In previous columns we have talked about adding extra floor time, including opportunities to practice skills involved in relating, interacting, and communicating with others.
+Fortunately, there is much we can do about any problems with developmental growth, such as adding extra floor time, including opportunities to practice skills involved in relating, interacting, and communicating with others.
 This practice works remarkably well to help children move up the ladder of their emotional-developmental skills.
 In addition, some children may need occupational therapy or speech therapy.
 The earlier all these things are identified, the better.
 Remember: If the child is functioning at age-appropriate levels for the core milestones, and there is just a little difficulty with supporting skills, a little extra practice at school or at home may well do the trick.